solana-labs/solana/doc/src/ch04-01-lamport.md

 <img alt="SDK tools" src="img/sdk-tools.svg" class="center"/>

-                [Figure 1.
-Smart Contracts Stack]

-In Figure 1 an untrusted client, creates a program in the front-end language of her choice, (like C/C++/Rust/Lua), and compiles it with LLVM to a position independent shared object ELF, targeting BPF bytecode.
+As shown in the diagram above an untrusted client, creates a program in the front-end language of her choice, (like C/C++/Rust/Lua), and compiles it with LLVM to a position independent shared object ELF, targeting BPF bytecode.
 Solana will safely load and execute the ELF.

 ## Runtime